Rogers Ofime: Career

 Ofime is the Executive Producer at Native Media TV, a production company, under which platform he produced the series, "Zone 222" and "Till You Are 16" for Africa Magic TV.

-In 2020, he produced a movie tittled "Voiceless".
+In 2020, he produced a movie titled "Voiceless".
 A movie that focuses on the troubles faced by those living in the northern part of Nigeria.

 Personal life

 Ofime is married to Olabimpe Ofime.
 They met in the university, and have been married since 2002.
 They have two children.

 Awards and recognition

 At the 2017 Africa Magic Viewers Choice Award (AMVCA), a movie he produced, Oloibiri, was named Best Movie West Africa.
 The movie is story of the historic town where Nigeria's first commercial oil discovery was made by Shell Darcy in June 1956, and starring Nigerian great actors like Olu Jacobs and Richard Mofe Damijo, Oloibiri beat A Trip to Jamaica, 76, 93 Days and The CEO to win the award.

 In May 2015, Ofime was honoured with a plaque by the National Association of the Nigerian Theatre Arts Practitioners, NANTAP, as a certified thespian for his commitment to the development of arts and culture in Nigeria.